schnaggelz/rpi-nxt2/README.md

 # Prerequisites

-I'm using CachyOS and Ubuntu 24.04 as development platform and a RasPi Zero 2 W (or RasPi 4+5) as the computer controlling the NXT2.
+I'm using CachyOS and Ubuntu 24.04 as development platform and a Raspi 5 (or RasPi 4 or  RasPi Zero 2 W) as the computer controlling the NXT2.

 The embedded cross-build environment can be caught via Docker image below.